-There’s a lot of cards in the Pokémon TCG.
-Played for nearly 25 years, with new expansions releasing all the time, the sheer numbers of pocket monsters making their way to the tabletop has never been so high.
-Powerful cards have come and gone, nostalgia has burned some into our collective memory, and the total supply of cards has become so overwhelmingly large as to make filling your Pokédex a lifetime achievement.
-But throughout all the playground trades and professional battles, some have cemented themselves as the best Pokémon cards.
+Looking for the best Pokémon cards?
+There’s a lot to choose from.
+Played for nearly 25 years, with new expansions releasing all the time, the sheer numbers of pocket monsters has never been higher.
+They’ve become so overwhelmingly numerous that filling your Pokédex is a lifetime achievement.
+But throughout all the playground trades and professional battles, some have cemented themselves as the best ever.

-Of course, defining what makes a card one of the best is a tricky prospect.
-You could pick the most powerful Pokémon cards, the most popular, those with an uncontested nostalgia, the most visually creative, or the rarest Pokémon cards that can be flipped for a high price on the second-hand market.
+Deciding what makes a card one of the best Pokémon cards is tricky.
+You could pick the most powerful Pokémon, the most popular, the most visually creative, or the rarest Pokémon cards that can be flipped for a high price on the second-hand market.
 All viable, and all important to Pokémon TCG players.

 But we’ve opted for a more all-encompassing approach.
 For us, the best cards are those that perform to their brief.
 That might be bolstering your deck with a battle-defining ability so unrivalled it shifts the game’s meta for years to come.
-Or it could simply be possessing an artwork of such visual joy that you’d rather keep it framed on your desk than take it to a tournament table.
+Or it could simply be having such a brilliant artwork you’d rather keep it framed on your desk than take it to a tournament table.
 Like Pokémon themselves, there’s a lot of variety.

 Pokemon’s Tag Team cards became a quick favourite following their release in Sun & Moon’s Team Up expansion.
 Combining two much-loved Pokémon into a single, potent duo, the powerful cards bag a pair of familiar faces in one.
 There’s the hilariously mismatched Magikarp and Wailord, the romantic pairing of Latias and Latios, and the fire-themed Reshiram & Charizard.
 But no pair stands a chance against Mew and Mewtwo.